 Sean Haddick, Staff member Isaac Sibanda, Oli Elson, and George Hunt enjoying table football

-Major Derek Jones, Divisional Commander for South and Mid Wales, said: “This survey illustrates the difficulties facing so many parents.
-We are seeing that increased costs such as providing extra food for children, as well as keeping them entertained and buying new school uniforms, just adds pressure financially.
+Major Denise Cooper, The Salvation Army’s national children’s ministries leader, explained: “This survey shows just how difficult parents can find the summer months when their children are not at school.
+We see that increased costs such as providing extra food for children, as well as keeping them entertained and buying new school uniforms, just adds pressure financially.

 Students taking part in sports day wheelbarrow race